MatheAss 9.0Stochastics

-For a h(k;n;m;r) distributed random variable X with fixed n, m and r you may calculate a histogram and a table of values for the probabilities P( X = k ).
+For a h(k;n;m;r) distributed random variable X with fixed n, m and r you can compute a histogram and a table of values for the probabilities P( X = k ).

-This routine is especially useful, because hardly any tables for hyper geometric distribution exist due to the four input variables, and the calculation of probabilities requires a great deal of expenditure.
+This routine is paticularly useful because, due to the four input variables, there are hardly any tables for the hypergeometric distribution and the calculation of probabilities requires a great deal of effort.

 Theory:

 A container is filled with m balls, r of which are red.
-If n balls are drawn without replacement, then the random variable X tells, how many red balls were drawn.
-The probability of k of the balls drawn being red, is characterized by P(X=k) = h(k,n,m,r).
+If n balls are drawn without replacement, then the random variable X tells, how many red balls have been drawn.
+The probability that k of the balls drawn are red, is given by P(X=k) = h(k,n,m,r).

-The amount of balls drawn n, the total amount m and the amount of red balls r are entered.
-As the drawing proceeds without discarding, verify that n<m, and also r<m.
+The number of balls drawn n, the total number m and the number of red balls r are entered.
+Since the drawing proceeds without discarding, it is checked that n<m, and also r<m.

 Example: